College Fellow Postions Available in the History Department

-Position Description: The Department of History seeks applications for a College Fellow in U.S. history with a preference for cultural and intellectual history.
-The appointment is expected to begin on July 1, 2017.
-Teaching duties will include three undergraduate courses in U.S. history post-1865, with 25% of the appointment reserved for the Fellow’s own research.
-The Fellow will be expected to evaluate senior theses in accordance with Departmental practice and may also advise a senior thesis and help organize workshops.
+The Department of History seeks applications for one or more College Fellows in the fields of US History, Modern European History, or Medieval Islamic History.
+The appointment is expected to begin on July 1, 2019.
+Teaching duties will include three undergraduate courses, with 25% of the appointment reserved for the Fellows’ own research.
+Fellows will be expected to evaluate senior theses in accordance with Departmental practice and may also advise a senior thesis and help organize workshops.

 The appointment is for one year, with the possibility of renewal for a second year, contingent on performance, position availability, curricular need, and divisional dean authorization.

-Basic Qualifications: Doctorate or terminal degree in History or related discipline required by the expected start date and must have been received no earlier than 2013.
+Doctorate or terminal degree in History or related discipline required by the expected start date and must have been received no earlier than 2015.